ryanwelcher/advanced-query-loop/readme.txt

 3. Query posts before a date, after a date or between two dates.

 == Changelog ==

+= 2.1.2 =
+* Fixes issue with empty search parameter causing incorrect template to load (props @StreetDog71)
+* Fixes issue with all post type not being loaded ( props @aaronware)

 = 2.1.1 =
 * Fixes issue with multiple AQL instances having settings leaked to each other.